Sonnet 29: Structure

 However, Shakespeare did not only create a pattern of line rhymes.
 As Frank explains in his article Shakespeare repeats the word "state" three times throughout the poem with each being a reference to something different.
 The first "state" referring to the Speaker's condition (line 2), the second to his mindset (line 10), and the third to "state" of a monarch or kingdom (line 14).

 This issue of the duplicated b-rhyme is addressed in other sources as well.
 Philip McGuire states in his article that some refer to this as a "serious technical blemish", while others maintain that "the double use of 'state' as a rhyme may be justified, in order to bring out the stark contrast between the Speaker's apparently outcast state and the state of joy described in the third quatrain".

-Paul Ramsey points out the line three specifically as "one of the most perturbed lines in our language".
+Paul Ramsey points out line three specifically as "one of the most perturbed lines in our language".
 He specifically points out stressed syllables, "troub-", "deaf", and "heav'n", saying they are "jarringly close together" and that "the 'heav'n with' is probably the most violent example in the sonnets of a trochee without a preceding verse-pause...
 The heaping of stress, the harsh reversal, the rush to a vivid stress — all enforce the angry anti-religious troubled cry".

 It is convenient to scan the first four lines: